 We are a nation of immigrants.

+The country we inhabit belongs first and foremost to the indigenous nations and peoples who first lived, and continue to live, in this land.
+All the rest of us are immigrants, or the descendants of immigrants.
 We come from Mexico and the Philippines, from Central America, Ireland, Ethiopia and Iraq.
 We come to escape poverty and violence, fear, war, discrimination, political suppression and economic hardship.
 We leave behind parents and children and the skies of our homelands.
 We bring with us languages, photographs, telephone numbers, backpacks, stories, and hopes.
 We have walked day and night through the desert to cross the frontera.
 We have waited on the far side for papers to go through.
 We have hopped trains, seen companions fall, have put our trust in and been abandoned by coyotes—human smugglers.
 We are the ones who have arrived.

 We have been called illegals, mojados, aliens and terrorists.
 We are rounded up at work, leaving our children stranded.
 We are imprisoned and deported from the cities where we have lived for decades.
 We are guarded against at the border by barbed wire, dogs, pressure sensors and armed guards, as if we are an army to be feared.
 Yet often, we are the ones who live in fear.